Online piracy: Ethics

 In many countries the laws on copyright are clear and penalties are heavy.
-The prevalence of piracy in face of these potential penalties is due to the fact that individuals do not see piracy as inappropriate, let alone illegal, instead viewing it as ethically acceptable due to the core execution of piracy being that it creates a copy of the file; thus nothing tangible is being taken away from the inventor of the work.
+The prevalence of piracy in face of these potential penalties is due to the fact that individuals do not see piracy as inappropriate, let alone agreeing on its illegality, instead viewing it as ethically acceptable due to the core execution of piracy: it creates a copy of the file, thus nothing tangible is being taken away from the inventor of the work.
 Additionally, despite the massive realm of copying and sharing digital content, consumers who pirate are more willing to pay for legal content when the content is consumer-friendly.
 A person's ethical and moral predispositions and the judgments that they use to make decisions may indicate consistency across various ethical dilemmas and also indicate their likelihood to pirate software.

 Conversely, those same individuals cited that the prevalence of piracy is due to the industry's inability to cater to the consumer.
 Many cite unsatisfactory industry practices such as obtrusive DRM in paid software, overpriced media, and split markets as their reason for pirating.
 Digital piracy has posed a significant threat to the development of the software industry and the growth of the digital media industry, it has, for the last decade, held considerable interest for researchers and practitioners.
 In the context of Indonesia, moral equity has affected digital piracy behavior negatively.
 Therefore, efforts to reduce piracy have been focused on highlighting the importance of fairness and justice.

 Studying the causes and effects of digital piracy is one way of evaluating the ethics of how our society consumes and spreads media to one another.
 Ample research in the study of digital piracy can help better understand the psychology and ethics of digital ethics.
 One of the research approaches that has provided a theoretical framework for studying software piracy has been to place the illegal copying of software within the domain of ethical decision making assumes that a user must be able to recognize software piracy as a moral issue.
 A person who cannot recognize a moral issue will fail to use moral decision-making schemata.
 There is evidence that many individuals do not perceive software piracy to be an ethical problem.
-Research findings suggested that personal morals decrease digital piracy mainly in the first phase, whereas neutralization is used by individuals to support their behavior throughout other phases.
+Research findings published in the International Journal of Electronic Commerce Studies' suggested that personal morals decrease digital piracy mainly in the first phase, whereas neutralization is used by individuals to support their behavior throughout other phases.

-As more content is fractured into different services, consumers gravitate more towards piracy due to the inconvenience and prohibitive cost of managing multiple service subscriptions to different entities that provide their own content service such as Netflix, Hulu, Amazon Prime Video, HBO Max and Disney+.
+As more content is fractured into different services, consumers gravitate more towards piracy due to the inconvenience and prohibitive cost of managing multiple service subscriptions to different entities that provide their own content service such as Netflix, Apple TV+, Amazon Prime Video, Hulu, Fandango at Home, Peacock, Max and Disney+.
+A surge in this practice occurred in 2023, where nearly 229 billion visits to piracy-related websites were recorded, and Quartz partly attributed certain platforms' subscriber losses, namely Disney+ and Hulu, to increased piracy.